jervon24/Active-Directory/README.md

 <p>
 <img src=https://i.imgur.com/cHa8m9A.png/> <img src=https://i.imgur.com/9x7lWwz.png/>
 </p>
 <p>Active Directory Domain Services was installed then the server was promoted to a domain controller as shown in the second picture with a domain name of "mydomain.com" Windows server virtual machine restarted to complete the installation of domain services.
-Since a new domain was created, I then had to log back in as "mydomain.com\labuser as shown in the picture below.
+Since a new domain was created, I then had to log back in as "mydomain.com\labuser as shown in the picture .

 <img src=https://i.imgur.com/7VGqpOr.png/>